Viewing this page on your device?

 Hold a pencil in this position with your wrist bent forwards (flexed) and try moving your fingers.
 They probably feel stiff with not much movement happening.

 Now hold a pencil in this position with your wrist extended (hand comes up) – now try moving your fingers.
 You should be able to get more movement of the pencil with greater control over your fingers.
-This is because some of the muscles that move the fingers come down from the forearm.

 We also want the wrist to be stable, in other words to be held in position without constantly lifting up from the table and hooking.